 - Applicants must have approval of their present law school to attend Florida State University College of Law as a visiting student.

-The following items are required by the deadline in order to complete your application for consideration.
+The following items are required by the deadline for the term you seek admission in order to complete your application for consideration.
 Incomplete applications may not be reviewed.
 All documents must be submitted online through LSAC using the Credential Assembly Service.

 - Online Application Form